cpudney/simpsons-seasons-networks/README.md

 I obtained the data from [Wikisimpsons](https://simpsonswiki.com).
 I wrote a PERL script to fetch and parse the characters appearing in each season's episodes.
 As is often the case sourcing and cleansing the data took considerable effort.
 Fortunately, Wikisimpsons is a wiki so I could correct some errors at source.
 Others require hacks and workarounds in the script.
 Even after this there are still some issues with the data that require attention.

 This work assumes Wikisimpsons is 100% complete, consistent and correct.
-It isn't, so if you spot any problems then please contribute to this excellent resource by fixing what you can.
+It isn't, so if you spot any problems then please contribute to this excellent wiki by fixing what you can.

 ## The Graphs